Hamedloghmani/Heart-Disease-Diagnosis/README.md

 ## General Information
-The main motivation behind this project is educational purposes.
+The main motivation behind this project and samples is educational purposes.
-This project is in developement phase and it will be updated regularly by adding new learning algorithms to the project.

 ## Implemented Algorithms